American Indian culture

 but women did wear

-tribal tattoos on their chins.
+tribal tattoo markings on their chins.
 Both genders wore earrings and

 long strands of beaded jewelry.

-Today, some Wintu people still wear moccasins or beaded jewelry, but they wear modern clothes like jeans instead of kilts or grass skirts.
+Today, many Wintu people still wear beaded jewelry, but they wear modern clothes like jeans instead of kilts or grass skirts.